 First Aired - 10/14/1993

 After Homer fails a competency test at the plant, Mr. Burns is forced to put Homer in college so he can keep his job.
-Too bad Homer thinks that college life is similar to what most viewers would find on National Lampoon's Animal House
+Too bad Homer thinks that college life is similar to what most viewers have seen in Animal House and its many imitations.

 This episode contains examples of: